 - Uveitis (inflammation inside the eye)

-- Anterior lens luxation (displacement of the entire lens blocks drainage)
+- Anterior lens luxation (displacement of the entire lens, which blocks drainage)

 - Eye trauma